About Eczema and Eczema Treatments

 With over 30 million Americans suffering from eczema, it is one of the most common skin conditions in the country.
-Eczema, also referred to as “atopic dermatitis,” presents on the skin as an itchy, red rash.
-Do you have eczema?
-Many people mistake their dry or red skin for eczema, but the only way to get a true diagnosis for eczema is to see a dermatology provider.
-Most forms of eczema are defined by an extreme itchiness that plagues the sufferer.
+Also referred to as “atopic dermatitis,” presents on the skin as an itchy, red rash.
+Many people mistake their dry or red skin for eczema, but the only way to get a true diagnosis is to see a dermatology provider.
+Most forms are defined by an extreme itchiness that plagues the sufferer.

 Research shows that eczema is generally a genetic condition, affecting both children and adults alike.
-There is no definitive cause for eczema, but it is linked to the immune system dysfunction and a breakdown of the barrier cells on the skin.
-The itch-scratch-rash cycle that comes with eczema will worsen your condition.
-While the exact cause of eczema remains unknown, we do know certain triggers that can worsen eczema, including:
+There is no definitive cause, but it is linked to the immune system dysfunction and a breakdown of the barrier cells on the skin.
+While the exact cause remains unknown, we do know certain triggers that can worsen it, including:

 - Hot or cold temperatures